Persona 4: Setting and characters

-Persona 4 takes place in 2011, in the fictional rural Japanese town of Inaba (稲羽市, Inaba-shi), which lies among floodplains and has its own high school and shopping districts.
-Unexplained murders have taken place in the small town, where bodies are found dangling from television antennas and their cause of death being unknown.
-At the same time, rumor has begun to spread that watching a switched-off television set on rainy midnights will reveal a person's soulmate.
+Persona 4 takes place in the fictional rural Japanese town of Inaba (稲羽市, Inaba-shi), which lies among floodplains and has its own high school and shopping districts.
+Unexplained murders have taken place in the small town, where bodies are found dangling from television antennas with their cause of death being unknown.
+At the same time, a rumor has begun to spread that watching a switched-off television set on rainy midnights will reveal a person's soulmate.
 The game also follows the main characters into the TV World, a fog-shrouded realm filled with monsters called Shadows, which can only be accessed through TV sets.

 The protagonist is a high school student, named Yu Narukami in later media, who has recently moved from the city to attend school at Inaba.
 At school, he quickly becomes friends with Yosuke Hanamura, the somewhat-clumsy son of the manager of the local Junes Department Store; Chie Satonaka, an energetic girl with a strong interest in martial arts; and Yukiko Amagi, a calm and refined girl who helps out at her family's inn.
 A few days into the game, the protagonist, Yosuke, and Chie follow the "Midnight Channel" rumor, which leads them to discover the TV World and meet Teddie, a friendly creature that appears as a hollow bear costume.
 Using Personas, the students form an Investigation Team to investigate the connection between the TV world and the murders, and possibly capture the culprit.
 As the game progresses, the group gains new members, including: Kanji Tatsumi, a male delinquent who has a talent for feminine hobbies; Rise Kujikawa, a former teen idol trying to find her identity who moves to Inaba as a transfer student; and Naoto Shirogane, a young female detective investigating the case with the local police who wears masculine clothing and presents herself as male due to fear of rejection.